snur206/reading-notes/201/class12notes.md

 Some advantages to displaying data via a chart over a table because it is better visually and convey data quickly.

-Chart.js aid your previously created applications visually
+Chart.js can aid my previously created applications visually by writing it HTML and in my taste, write it in JS to draw charts/graphs.

 ## Things I want to know more about